 Schultz has not yet outlined the policies on which he would run, but he has not been shy about sharing his political opinions.
 He has indicated that while he does not support universal healthcare, he does approve of the Affordable Care Act.
 He has also stated that he wishes to cut the national debt but has not described how he would make this a reality.
 On immigration, Schultz wishes to legalize DACA recipients, and he opposes the border wall.

 If Schultz decides to run for president, he may attract votes from moderate Democrats and perhaps some left-leaning voters who supported Trump.
 But the Democratic Party will receive the brunt of the impact.
-While it is unlikely that Schultz would win the election, his presence could signify a backlash against the Democratic Party’s extreme move to the left.We value your comments!
-Please weigh in on our comment section below.
+While it is unlikely that Schultz would win the election, his presence could signify a backlash against the Democratic Party’s extreme move to the left.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com